OAGr/blog/source/_posts/2013-09-25-creating-a-text-shorthand-for-uncertainty.markdown

 possibilities.
 Each is shown to be representative for a level of 4/5, according to a scale similar to what is shown above.

-- The next president will be republican.
-- The universe is expanding.4*
+#### Non-Numberic forms
 - The universe is expanding.''''
 - The universe is expanding.````
-- The universe is expanding (~4).
-- The universe is expanding. &#96;4
 - The universe is expanding.&#96;
 - The universe is expanding. &#183;&#183;&#183;&#183;

+#### Numeric Forms
-- The universe is expanding.
+- The universe is expanding. &#96;4
+- The universe is expanding.4*
+- The universe is expanding (~4).
+- The universe is expanding (c~4).
-- The universe is expanding.
+- The universe is expanding (?4).

+My personal favorite at this point is to have a number in parenthesis, with a symbol for indication (like the "c" or "?").
+From here on in this post I will attempt this.
+The dashes are be difficult to read and more confusing to newcomers (c3).
 [HTML Codes Reference](http://www.ascii.cl/htmlcodes.html)